-Summary: St Anthony Claret, Bishop.Born in Sallent (Spain) in 1807; died in exile in France on this day in 1870.
-Spent more than a decade preaching missions and retreats in Catalonia, and founded a religious institute, later known as the Claretians, for this work.
-Was appointed archbishop of Santiago (Cuba) where he aroused opposition for his spiritual and social reforms and for championing the rights of the indigenous peoples.
+Summary: St Anthony Claret, Bishop.Born in Sallent (Spain) in 1807; died in exile in France in 1870.
+Spent more than a decade preaching missions and retreats in Catalonia, and founded a religious institute, later known as the Claretians.
+He was appointed archbishop of Santiago (Cuba) where he aroused opposition for his spiritual and social reforms and for championing the rights of the indigenous peoples.
 Finally, as chaplain to Queen Isabella II, drew the arts and sciences into his missionary endeavour.
-Noted for his work of religious renewal through the spoken and printed word.
+Noted for his work through the spoken and printed word.

 Anthony was born in Catalonia, Spain.
 His father was a weaver and Anthony also trained as a weaver.
 But when he was twenty-two, he entered the seminary at Vich and was ordained a priest six years later in 1835.
 After working for a while in his home parish, he went to Rome to work for the Propagation of the Faith.
 In Rome he entered the novitiate of the Jesuits but had to leave because of ill health.
 He returned to Spain and was assigned as pastor in his home parish.
 He spent ten years giving missions and retreats in Catalonia.
 As well as preaching, he wrote many books and set up a religious publishing house.